Operation Retribution

 Operation Retribution was the Second World War air and naval blockade designed to prevent the seaborne evacuation of Axis forces from Tunisia to Sicily.
-Axis forces were isolated in northern Tunisia and faced a final Allied assault.
+Axis forces were isolated in northern Tunisia and faced Operation Vulcan, the final Allied assault.
 The equivalent blockade of air evacuation was Operation Flax.

+Operation

-British Admiral Andrew Cunningham—Allied naval commander—began the operation on 7 May 1943, with the colourful signal to "Sink, burn and destroy.
+The British Admiral Andrew Cunningham—Allied naval commander—began the operation on 7 May 1943, with the colourful signal to "Sink, burn and destroy.
 Let nothing pass".
-He had also named the operation "Retribution" in recognition of the losses that his destroyer forces had endured during the German occupations of Greece and Crete.
+He had also named the operation Retribution in recognition of the losses that his destroyer forces had endured during the Greek campaign, the German occupation of Greece and Operation Mercury the capture of Crete.
 The Germans were unable to mount a significant rescue effort.

-The Axis' predicament had been recognised earlier and a large scale effort to evacuate Axis personnel was expected.
+The predicament of the Axis had been recognised earlier and a large scale effort to evacuate Axis personnel was expected.
 So, all available naval light forces were ordered to concentrate at Malta or Bone, with specified patrol areas.
-In order to achieve this, convoy movements were restricted to release their escorts.
-The Italian Fleet was expected to intervene, so the battleships HMS Nelson and Rodney and the aircraft carrier HMS Formidable were moved to Algiers in readiness for a major action.
+To achieve this, convoy movements were restricted to release their escorts.
+The Italian Fleet was expected to intervene and the battleships HMS Nelson and Rodney and the aircraft carrier HMS Formidable were moved to Algiers in readiness for a major action.